CivIF/civif.github.io/docs/constitution/index.md

 7. The Chancellor reserves the right to veto any Senate bill within 24 hours of its passage of the bill.
    1. This can be overturned by a two-thirds (⅔) Senate vote that itself can not be vetoed.
 The Chancellor can not repeatedly veto bills where the Senate has previously overruled a veto.
 8. To be eligible for the position, the Chancellor and Vice Chancellor must:
-   1. Have been a primary citizen of the Imperial Federation for at least one month.
+   1. Have been a primary citizen of the Imperial Federation for at least two months.
    2. Not be a member of the Imperial Senate or Judiciary.
-   3. Hold no government or leadership positions in any foreign state or entity, unless approved by the Sovereign and  Judiciary.
+   3. Not currently hold, or have held, foreign state leadership positions in the prior two months, unless exempted by the Sovereign.
    4. Have never been convicted of treason against the Imperial Federation, unless the sentence has been commuted or pardoned by the Imperial Senate or the Imperial Judiciary.
    5. Not be banned from the server.
+   6. Candidates for Chancellor and Vice Chancellor must have at least 10 hours of in-game activity during the previous 30 days to be eligible.
 9. The Chancellery office is located in the Capital District.
 10. The Chancellor may perform military actions outside of war, including pearl-on-sight orders and bounty hunting permits.
+11. A person may not serve more than three consecutive terms as Chancellor.
+They may run again after a one-term break.

 ---